Axiomatic characterisation of generalized $\psi$-estimators: Introduction

-In the statistical literature, $\partial_2\varrho$ is often denoted by $\psi$, and hence in this case the $M$-estimator is often called $\psi$-estimator, while other authors call it a $Z$-estimator (the letter Z refers to ''zero'').
-For a detailed exposition of M-estimators and $\psi$-estimators ($Z$-estimators), see, e.g., Kosorok \cite[Sections 2.2.5 and 13]{Kos} or van der Vaart \cite[Section 5]{Vaa}.
+In the statistical literature, one calls $\widehat\vartheta_{n,\psi}(\xi_1,\ldots,\xi_n)$ a $\psi$-estimator of the unknown parameter $\vartheta\in\Theta$ based on the i.i.d.\ observations $\xi_1,\ldots,\xi_n$, while other authors call it a $Z$-estimator (the letter Z refers to ''zero'').
+In fact, $\psi$-estimators are special $M$-estimators (where the letter $M$ refers to ''maximum likelihood-type'') that were also introduced by Huber \cite{Hub64, Hub67}.
+For a detailed exposition of M-estimators and $\psi$-estimators, see, e.g., Kosorok \cite[Sections 2.2.5 and 13]{Kos} or van der Vaart \cite[Section 5]{Vaa}.

 In our recent paper Barczy and P\'ales \cite{BarPal2}, we introduced the notion of weighted generalized $\psi$-estimators (recalled below in Definition \ref{Def_Tn}), and we studied their existence and uniqueness.
-Among others, given a function $\psi:X\times \Theta \to\RR$, we derived necessary as well as sufficient conditions under which there exists a unique generalized $\psi$-estimator based on any observations $\xi_1,\ldots,\xi_n$, $n\geq 1$.
-However, the following question remained open: given an arbitrary estimator for the unknown parameter $\vartheta\in\Theta$, can one find a function $\psi:X\times \Theta\to\RR$ such that the given estimator coincides with a generalized $\psi$-estimator based on any possible observations $\xi_1,\ldots,\xi_n$, $n\geq 1$?
+Among others, given a function $\psi:X\times \Theta \to\RR$, we derived necessary as well as sufficient conditions under which there exists a unique generalized $\psi$-estimator based on any possible realization $(x_1,\ldots,x_n)\in X^n$, $n\geq 1$.
+However, the following question remained open: given an arbitrary estimator for the unknown parameter $\vartheta\in\Theta$, can one find a function $\psi:X\times \Theta\to\RR$ such that the given estimator coincides with a generalized $\psi$-estimator based on any possible realization $(x_1,\ldots,x_n)\in X^n$, $n\geq 1$?
 A similar question can be formulated for (usual) $\psi$-estimators ($Z$-estimators) as well.
 This paper is devoted to answer these two questions, namely, to derive axiomatic characterisations of generalized $\psi$-estimators and (usual) $Z$-estimators, respectively.
+We call the attention to the fact that, in our setup, it does not matter whether the realization $(x_1,\ldots,x_n)$ comes from i.i.d.\ random variables $\xi_1,\ldots,\xi_n$ or not.
+In the investigation of the asymptotic properties of the generalized $\psi$ estimators based on $(\xi_1,\ldots,\xi_n)$ as $n\to\infty$, the property i.i.d.\ for the sequence $(\xi_k)_{k\geq 1}$ could play a certain role.

 It will turn out that our results are somewhat similar to the well-known characterisation theorem of quasi-arithmetic means (that are generalizations of the sample mean), proved independently of each other by Kolmogorov \cite{Kol30}, Nagumo \cite{Nag30, Nag31}, and de Finetti \cite{Def31} (see also Tikhomirov \cite[page 144]{Tik}).
 For completeness, we recall this result (in the spirit of Kolmogorov \cite{Kol30}) together with the notion of quasi-arithmetic means.
 Our axiomatic characterisation of generalized $\psi$-estimators and (usual) $\psi$-estimators in Theorems \ref{Thm_charac_psi_est} and \ref{Thm_charac_cont_psi_est} are in fact natural counterparts of the characterisation of (strongly) internal means due to P\'ales \cite[Theorem 9]{Pal89a}, which served us as a motivation.